Home-Based Cardiac Rehabilitation During COVID-19

 If you’ve had a heart attack or have been diagnosed with some form of heart disease, participating in a program that combines lifestyle changes and proper physical activity will improve your rate of survival.
-The Cardiac Rehabilitation Program, part of Cardiovascular Disease Prevention and Rehabilitation at the University of Michigan Health System, has the team of experts, the comprehensive array of services, and a cutting-edge fitness center to help you improve your cardiovascular health and return to your normal life.
+The Cardiac Rehabilitation Program, part of Cardiovascular Disease Prevention and Rehabilitation at the University of Michigan, has the team of experts, the comprehensive array of services, and a cutting-edge fitness center to help you improve your cardiovascular health and return to your normal life.

 Patients who participate in our Cardiac Rehabilitation Program are less at risk for: